yhtay/any-mei/frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Component Style UI Documentation

+For more information on UI https://primeng.org/ use the official PrimeNG page

+## Structuring Model/Services

+### Model
+This implies for when creating a Respository, which serves as a link to LocalStorage, SessionStorage, Cache, Cookies

+-- Contract Copy --
+Define by MC**ContractName** (Primarily Type Infering)

+-- Model --
+Define by M**ModelName** (Model Structure)

+### Service
+-- Observables / BehaviorSubject Formatting--
+Sample:
+private dataName: type = value private bsDataName$ = new BehaviorSubject<type>(dataValue or default value) public dataName$ = bsDataName.asObservables()